Carol Gardner, P.T.

-Being aware of the risk factors associated with osteoporosis and communicating openly with your health care provider is a powerful first step in the prevention of osteopenia, osteoporosis and fractures.
-It is also important to maintain a healthy lifestyle by exercising regularly and eating healthy foods.
+Being aware of the risk factors associated with osteoporosis and talking with your health care provider are powerful first steps in preventing osteopenia, osteoporosis and fractures.

 Calcium helps build and maintain strong bones.
-The daily intake for men and women between the ages of 18 and 50 should be 1,000 milligrams.
+The daily intake for men and women 18 to 50 should be 1,000 milligrams.
 This daily amount should increase to 1,200 milligrams when women turn 50 and men turn 70.
-Good sources of calcium include: dairy products, dark green leafy vegetables, canned salmon or sardines with bones, soy products and calcium-fortified cereals and orange juice.
+Good sources of calcium include dairy products; dark-green, leafy vegetables; canned salmon or sardines with bones; soy products; calcium-fortified cereals; and orange juice.

-Vitamin D improves your body's ability to absorb calcium and improves bone health in other ways.
-You can get adequate amounts of vitamin D from sunlight.
-A good starting point for adults is to get 600 to 800 international units (IU) a day, through food or supplements, and up to 4,000 IU of vitamin D a day is safe for most people.
+This essential vitamin improves your body's ability to absorb calcium and improves bone health in other ways.
+You can get some vitamin D from sunlight.
+Most adults need to get 600 to 800 international units (IU) a day, through food or supplements.
+Up to 4,000 IU of vitamin D a day is safe for most people.

-Exercise: Choosing to live an active lifestyle in which you exercise daily can help stimulate the bones to keep bone mineral density.
-Activities that put weight through your spine are most beneficial and may include walking, running, dancing, skiing, jumping rope, tennis, or other racquet sports.
-Adding resistance exercise such as weight lifting, resistance bands, yoga or push-ups, just twice a week to your routine can also stress your bones in a good way to help keep their density.
-Exercise also helps improve your balance which may prevent falls.
+Exercise can help you build strong bones and slow bone loss.
+Activities that put weight through your spine are most beneficial and may include walking, running, dancing, skiing, jumping rope, tennis or other racquet sports.
+Adding resistance exercise, such as weightlifting, resistance bands, yoga or push-ups, just twice a week to your routine also can stress your bones in a good way to help keep their density.
+Exercise also helps improve your balance, which may prevent falls.

 How can physical therapy help treat osteoporosis and prevent injury?